Fernando de Noronha Facts

 - Beginning in the year 2001, the organization UNESCO justifiably listed the location as a World Heritage Site.
 Fully deserved for many reasons, this mainly occurred due to the importance of the unique environment of this marvel of Nature.

-- Firstly, the islands of the archipelago serve as home to several avian species.
-Secondly, these also form a haven for the Critically Endangered Hawksbill Sea Turtle.
-Finally, the waters form an important feeding ground for many sea species.
+- The islands of the amazing archipelago serve as home to several avian species.
+Its confines also form a haven for the Critically Endangered Hawksbill Sea Turtle.
+The surrounding waters form an important feeding ground for many sea species.

 Related Articles